Madeleine (1950 film): Production

 Ann Todd had appeared in a stage version of the story, The Rest is Silence by Harold Purcell, in 1944.
 The Rank Organization bought the screen rights as a possible vehicle for Vivien Leigh.
 The play was not credited for the film of Madeleine because the final script followed the original facts enough to constitute an original screenplay.
 Charles Bennett wrote a version of the story, meaning to direct but his script was not used because David Lean wanted to make a version starring his wife Ann Todd.

 Ann Todd requested her husband David Lean direct the film version.
 Eric Ambler worked on the script originally but fell ill and withdrew, replaced by Nicholas Phipps.
 Lean worked on the script throughout the shoot, which began in April 1949.

-Yves Montand and Gerard Philipe were considered for the role of Emile but both were unavailable.
+Yves Montand and Gerard Philipe were considered for the role of Émile, but both were unavailable.
+An unknown Ivan Desny was cast in his first lead role.
+He had previously done the French-language dubbing for Trevor Howard in Lean's Brief Encounter (1945).

 Reception

 Ann Todd later said, "I loved Madeleine; David was never happy about it but I think he did it quite beautifully."
 Noël Coward told Lean the problem with the film was it never made up its mind whether Madeleine Smith was guilty or not.
 Clive Donner, who worked on the movie as an editor, thought the main flaw was there was no character in the film for the audience to identify with.

+In a 2018 review for Sight and Sound, Brad Stevens called it "not only among Lean’s richest works, but also a key title in the history of British cinema," calling it "a slippery melodrama whose upper-class trappings mask a subversive rape-revenge core."